Chart Color Schemes

 Murdoch - Kardinya's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Health data indicates relatively positive outcomes for Murdoch - Kardinya residents.
-Prevalence of common health conditions is quite low across both younger and older age cohorts.
+Health data shows relatively positive outcomes for Murdoch - Kardinya residents.
+The prevalence of common health conditions is quite low across both younger and older age cohorts.

-The rate of private health cover is very high at approximately 55% of the total population (~7,784 people), compared to 65.2% across Greater Perth.
-The most common medical conditions in the area are arthritis and mental health issues, impacting 7.8% and 7.0% of residents respectively.
-Seventy-point-two percent of residents declared themselves completely clear of medical ailments, compared to 72.5% across Greater Perth.
-The area has 24.6% of residents aged 65 and over (3,467 people), which is higher than the 22.4% in Greater Perth.
+Approximately 55% (~7,824 people) have private health cover, compared to 65.2% across Greater Perth.
+The most common medical conditions in the area are arthritis and mental health issues, affecting 7.8 and 7.0% of residents respectively.
+About 70.2% declare themselves completely clear of medical ailments, compared to 72.5% across Greater Perth.
+As of 31 December 2020, 24.6% (3,484 people) of residents are aged 65 and over, higher than the 22.4% in Greater Perth.
 Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health